 The Company remains subject to examination by Federal, Massachusetts and New Hampshire tax authorities for the tax periods ended December 31, 2006; December 31, 2007; and December 31, 2008.
-Income tax filings for the year ended December 31, 2009 have been extended until September 15, 2010.
+Income tax filings for the year ended December 31, 2009 were filed with the Internal Revenue Service (IRS) in September 2010.
 In its Federal Income Tax return filings for the year ended December 31, 2008, the Company recognized net operating loss (NOL) carrybacks against its Federal Income Tax returns for the years ended December 31, 2006 and 2007 in the amounts of \$5.0 million and \$6.7 million, respectively.
 These NOL carrybacks resulted in a refund to the Company of \$4.0 million which was received in November 2009.
-According to Internal Revenue Code rules, NOL refunds in excess of \$2.0 million fall under the jurisdiction of the Joint Committee of Congress (Joint Committee) and are subject to review by the Internal Revenue Service (IRS) and attorneys of the Joint Committee.
-As a result, on December 30, 2009, the Company received notice that its Federal Income Tax return filings for the years ended December 31, 2008 are under examination by the IRS.
+According to Internal Revenue Code rules, NOL refunds in excess of \$2.0 million fall under the jurisdiction of the Joint Committee of Congress (Joint Committee) and are subject to review by the IRS and attorneys of the Joint Committee.
+As a result, on December 30, 2009, the Company received notice that its Federal Income Tax return filings for the years ended December 31, 2006, December 31, 2007, and December 31, 2008 are under examination by the IRS.
 The IRS is currently performing fieldwork as part of their audit procedures.
 Currently, the Company believes that the ultimate resolution of this examination will not result in a material adverse effect to the Company's financial position or results of operations.

-NOTE 9 - RETIREMENT BENEFIT OBLIGATIONS
+NOTE 9: RETIREMENT BENEFIT OBLIGATIONS